swiftcoder2020/milestone_project_1/README.md

    6. Skeleton
    7. Surface
 3. Features
-4. Technologies Utilised
+4. Languages, Tools & Technologies Utilised
 5. Testing
 6. Deployment
 7. Credits & Acknowledgements

 # Overview of the Milestone 1 Project

-This first project provided an opportunity to demonstrate with evidence of my technical skills, knowledge and experience in twofold of project management and website development to construct a static front-end site, which considers encompassing all aspects of User Experience Design (UXD) that forms the core part of this development, incorporating the 5 planes methodology and utilising the languages, tool & technologies learnt within the module aforementioned.
+This first project provided an opportunity to demonstrate my technical knowledge, skills and experience in twofold of project management and website development to construct a static front-end site.
+Consideration is taken in encompassing all aspects of User Experience Design (UXD) that forms the core part of this development, incorporating the 5 planes methodology and utilising the languages, tool & technologies learnt within the module aforementioned.

 # User Experience Design (UXD)

 ## Project Goals

 The purpose in one of the four milestone projects is based on a firm decision, having considered some project ideas, to extract and utilise Code Institute's example of developing a professional website portfolio.
-The focal motivation serves as a specific well founded need and aligns towards my personal primary goal of accomplishing a career change, to cater for the target audience in presenting useful information to the users and reach out to potential prospective employers & recruiters.
+The focal motivation serves as a specific well founded personal need and aligns towards my primary goal of accomplishing a career change, to cater for the target audience in presenting useful information to the users and reach out to potential prospective employers & recruiters.

 ## Strategy